 What does the Challenge consist of?

-For 6 weeks, from April 4 – May 22, the Creative Challenge window is open.
+From April 4 – June 1, the Creative Challenge window is open.
 There will be two waves of the challenge during that time, with supporting webinars and resources to jog your brain and help you deepen your storytelling skills along the way.
 During the two waves of the challenge, you’ll send us the things you create.
 These can vary from an opinion editorial or a blogpost, to a video, podcast, photo essay, protest artwork or songs, a series of social media posts… Surprise us!
 Our final delegation will be selected in mid-June from those actively participating in the Challenge.

 Ready to begin?